Prakhar-g2003/SiangSoftware/README.md

 - bugs:
 - several similar comments can be seen on frontend in Askhelper page
+- Since the server is deployed on render the cors error occurs for fetching some APIs but can be removed after refreshing the page.

 - features:
   - Node provides the backend environment for this application